thoughtspot/thoughtspot.github.io/_admin/backup-restore/how-to-create-a-schedule.md

 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
 You can schedule periodic snapshots and backups.
 For snapshots, ThoughtSpot comes configured with a strongly recommended periodic backup policy.
 For backups, there is no such policy but you may want to create one or several of your own configurations.
-This section useful for understanding how to understand existing schedules and how to configure new schedules.
+This section is useful for understanding how to understand existing schedules and how to configure new schedules.

 ## Configuration format

-ThoughtSpot uses a [protcol buffer](https://developers.google.com/protocol-buffers/) configuration file to hold snapshot and backup policies.
+ThoughtSpot uses a [protocol buffer](https://developers.google.com/protocol-buffers/) configuration file to hold snapshot and backup policies.
 There are slight differences between the configuration of snapshots and backups.
 You'll read more about these later.
 However, the file format defines a `schedule` structure which is the same for both snapshots and backups.
 The following example shows the `schedule` format:

 ```